 The length of the preamble for sent and received packets, an unsigned 16-bit value.
 Received packets must match this length or they are ignored!
 Set to 4 to match the RadioHead RFM69 library.

-receive (timeout=0.5, keep_listening=True)
+receive (timeout=0.5, keep_listening=True, with_header=False, rx_filter=255)